aherbert/gdsc-smlm/docs/model_plugins.rst

      - Specify the radius (relative to the Half-Width at Half-Maxima, HWHM, of the PSF) to use when calculating the localisation density around each molecule.
 The average density is shown in the summary table.
 The density is the number of molecules within the specified radius.

-.. index:: create benchmark data
+.. index:: !
+Create Benchmark Data

 Create Benchmark Data
 ---------------------